Hasem Ali Khan

-Khan Bahadur Hasem Ali Khan (হাসেম আলী খান; 2 February 1888 – 16 April 1962) was a Bengali politician, lawyer, peasant movement leader and social worker.
+Khan Bahadur Hashim Ali Khan (হাসেম আলী খান; 2 February 1888 – 16 April 1962) was a Bengali politician, lawyer, peasant movement leader and social worker.
 He was a close associate of A. K. Fazlul Huq.
 He became a Minister in the Bengal Legislature in 1941 in the second cabinet led by Huq.
 During his political life, he tried to establish rights of farmers and common people.
 He was conferred the title of Khan Bahadur by the British Raj as recognition of his contribution for maintaining peaceful relations between people of different faiths.

 Early life

-Khan was born on 2 February 1888, to Bengali Muslim parents Moulvi Arman Ali Khan and Mosammat Peyara Banu in the village of Sehangal in Swarupkathi, Firozpur, situated in the Backergunge District of the Bengal Presidency.
+Hashim Ali Khan was born on 2 February 1888 at the village of Sehangal located in Swarupkathi Thana of Barisal District into an aristocratic Bengali Muslim Khan Pathan family to Arman Ali Khan and Mossamat Peyara Banu.
+His ancestor Falah Ali Khan Lodi had arrived in Bengal from Delhi after being granted a Lakheraj of land around the village of Sehangal.
+Falah Ali Khan was a descendant of the Pashtun tribe of Lodi and was also a descendant of the Sultans of Delhi, being from the lineage of Sultan Ibrahim Khan Lodi.
+Hashim Ali Khan's father Arman Ali Khan was a Moulvi and Taluqdar in Swarupkathi Thana.
 In 1906, he passed entrance examination with scholarship.
 During study at high school level, he became fan of Mahatma Ossini Kumar Dutta and took indoctrination to him.
-Hasem Ali khan took part against historical Bengal Partisan Movement known as Bango Bhangha during study in Barisal Zila School.
+Hashim Ali khan took part against historical Bengal Partisan Movement known as Bango Bhangha during study in Barisal Zila School.
 Then, he passed FA (now known as Intermediate) Examination in 1908.
 Afterward, in 1910, he passed BA examination and became Vice principal of Islamia Madrasah.
 Finally, in 1913, he passed B.L Examination from Kolkata Ripon College and started Law practice at Alipur Court.
 Then he continued law business at Barisal Bar.
 He was member of Barisal Bar since 1914 to 1962.

 Personal life

 When he was law student at Kolkata Ripon College, he married Samisun Nesa.
-Hasem Ali Khan was the father of four children.
+Hashim Ali Khan was the father of four children.
 They are Samsun Nesa, Lutfun Nesa, Nurul Islam Khan (N.I Khan) and Fakhrul Islam Khan.
-Hasem Ali Khan's wife Samisun Nesa died in 1928.
+Hashim Ali Khan's wife Samisun Nesa died in 1928.